Joy, prayer and gratitude are three ways that prepare us

 ~ Pope Francis

-Thank you to all our St. Elizabeth Seton families for your ongoing support and patience over the last several months ~ we ALL made it safely to the Christmas Holidays ~ We have got this!
+Thank you to all our St. Peter CES families for your ongoing support this school year ~ we ALL made it safely to the Christmas Holidays

-THANK YOU to our INCREDIBLE STAFF for all of your efforts, energy and commitment in making this school year safe and engaging!
+Thank you to our INCREDIBLE STAFF for all your efforts, energy and commitment in making this school year safe and engaging!

 Celebrating Advent as a Family